offen/offen/docs/docs/offen-fair-web-analytics/running-offen/metrics-explained.md

 ## Mobile users

 The percentage of unique users for which the use of a mobile device is considered.
-Offen respects the privacy of users and therefore does not use the browser’s User Agent String in any way.
+Offen Fair Web Analytics respects the privacy of users and therefore does not use the browser’s User Agent String in any way.
 Instead, a check is made to see if the device thinks it can change its orientation.
 If so, it is considered mobile.

 ---